Home Home Sellers The Costly Mistake Sellers Make Pricing Houses in Cupertino CA

 2020-2022: THE BIDDING WAR ERA

 You Still Have a Meaningful Equity Cushion.
-Have You Thought About What That Means?
+Have You Thought About What That Actually Means?

 2019-2024: THE EQUITY ACCUMULATION ERA

-Houses in Cupertino built extraordinary equity during this five-year window, driven by tech-sector demand, limited land supply, and historically low mortgage rates in the early part of the period.
+Houses in Cupertino CA built extraordinary equity during this five-year window, driven by tech-sector demand, limited land supply, and historically low mortgage rates in the early part of the period.
 Sellers who purchased before 2019 are often sitting on six-figure gains even after accounting for modest price softening at the top of the range.
 The equity cushion is real.
-The question is whether an unrealistic listing price lets a seller access it, or forfeits the sale entirely.
+The question is whether unrealistic pricing lets a seller actually access it, or forfeits the sale entirely.

-What Happens When a Home Sits Too Long on the Market?
+What Happens When Houses in Cupertino CA Sit Too Long on the Market?

-Recent survey data from John Burns Research and Consulting found that over half of agents, 54 percent, are seeing more homes pulled from the market than usual.
-The leading reason: sellers held onto high price expectations, got no offers they found acceptable, and eventually delisted without completing their move.
+Recent survey data from John Burns Research and Consulting found that over half of agents surveyed, 54 percent, are seeing more homes pulled from the market than usual.
+The leading reason: sellers held onto high price expectations, received no acceptable offers, and eventually delisted without completing their move.

 2023-PRESENT: THE PRICE CORRECTION RECKONING

 The sellers who are moving forward right now share one thing in common.
-They are working with experienced local brokers who are willing to have honest conversations about pricing, not ones who simply validate a number to win a listing.
+They are working with experienced local brokers willing to have honest conversations about pricing houses correctly, not ones who simply validate a number to win a listing.

-Timothy Alston, Broker, Aegis Luxury Real Estate, is available to talk through exactly that.
+Do you feel like this could be what you have been looking for?
+Timothy Alston, Broker at Aegis Luxury Real Estate, is available to walk through exactly that with you.
 Reach out at (408) 207-4593 when you are ready to have that conversation.

 Schools in Cupertino